 (Patching SG.
 Journal of Diagnostic Imaging in Therapy.
 2015; 2(1): 30-102.
 CrossRef)

-Medical imaging involves a multidisciplinary approach to obtain a correct diagnosis for the individual patient with an aim of providing a personalised approach to patient care.
+Medical imaging modalities involve a multidisciplinary approach to obtain a correct diagnosis for the individual patient with the aim of providing a personalised approach to patient care.
 These imaging techniques can be applied as non-invasive methods to view inside the human body, without any surgical intervention.
 They can be used to assist diagnosis or treat a variety of medical conditions.
 Medical imaging techniques utilise radiation that is part of the electromagnetic spectrum.
-These include imaging X-rays which are the conventional X-ray, computed tomography (CT) and mammography.
-To improve X-ray image quality, a contrast agent can be used, for example, in angiography examinations.
+These include imaging x-rays which are the conventional X-ray, computed tomography (CT) and mammography.
+To improve x-ray image quality, a contrast agent can be used, for example, in angiography examinations.

 Medical Imaging Modalities

-Furthermore, imaging utilised in nuclear medicine can be attributed to several techniques to visualise biological processes.
+Furthermore, imaging utilised in nuclear medicine and angiography can be attributed to several techniques to visualise biological processes.
 The radiopharmaceuticals used are usually small amounts of radioactive markers: these are used in molecular imaging.
 Other non-radioactive types of imaging include magnetic resonance imaging (MRI) and ultrasound (US) imaging.
 MRI uses strong magnetic fields, which do not produce any known irreversible biological effects in humans.
 Diagnostic ultrasound (US) systems use high-frequency sound waves to produce images of internal body organs and soft tissue.
-X-ray imaging uses X-ray beams that are projected onto the body.
-When these X-ray beams pass through the human body some are absorbed, and the resultant image is detected on the other side of the body.
+Several medical imaging modalities use radiation uses x-ray beams that are projected onto the body.
+When these x-ray beams pass through the human body some are absorbed, and the resultant image is detected on the other side of the body.

 Consequently, the medical physicist will play a pivotal role to further these challenges: especially to extend knowledge and understanding of the effect of which signals used to construct 3-D time-dependent images.